-I am a social worker, figure skating coach, and yoga instructor.
-While at first glance these worlds seem unrelated, my personal and professional experiences have led me to integrate them in unique ways in order to offer holistic mind-body-spirit services to individuals and communities.
+I am a clinical social worker, figure skating coach, and yoga teacher.
+While at first glance these worlds seem unrelated, my professional and personal experiences have led me to integrate them in unique ways in order to offer holistic mind-body-spirit services to individuals and communities.

 As a Licensed Clinical Social Worker (LCSW) serving diverse populations in a variety of settings, I learned from my clients about the need for alternative and holistic approaches to social work treatment as a compliment to traditional clinical social work interventions and evidence-based practices.
 Survivors of sexual and domestic violence responded well to trauma-informed psychotherapy but expressed a need to “learn how to breathe” and to “use [their] body” in a healthy way.
 I listened.
-I received my yoga teacher certification and began to integrate yoga into social work practice.
-As a clinician, educator, and researcher, I advocate for the exploration and advancement of integrative services.
+I received my yoga teacher certification and began to integrate yoga practices into clinical social work.
+As a clinician, educator, and researcher, I advocate for the exploration, advancement, and practice of integrative services.

-Just as I found the integration of yoga in social work appropriate for clients, I realized the incredible benefits that yoga has in self-care practices for social work professionals.
+Just as I found the integration of yoga practices in social work appropriate for clients, I realized the incredible benefits that yoga has in self-care for social work professionals.
 Burn-out and vicarious trauma are real and serious concerns in the helping profession.
-My own experience with these factors encouraged me to dedicate time and energy to developing a yoga practice specific to creating a sustainable, healthy, and effective social work profession.
-Today, I spread the word about the positive – and often necessary – impact yoga has on supporting professional development.
+My own experience with these factors encouraged me to dedicate time and energy to developing a yoga practice specific to creating a sustainable, healthy, and effective professional life.